 Inside flavourings of choice (for ways to make it your own, click here)

 Per Serving 446kcals, 23.1g fat (11.7g saturated), 0.1g carbs, 0g sugars, 56.3g protein, 0g fibre, 0.424g sodium

-Use the giblets to make a flavoursome turkey stock, perfect for making the gravy!
+TOP TIP: Use the giblets to make a flavoursome turkey stock, perfect for making the gravy!
 Here’s a guide on how to do it.

 Popular in Gluten-free